 PHP is a popularly used open source scripting language for website development.
 It is an acronym for Hypertext Pre-Processing derived from its previous version known as Personal Home Page Tools.

-Programming languages like python, java, C+, etc. are executed on your own computer but PHP is executed on a web server, a web space, and the final output is sent to your browser.
-A software called Wampserver is developed to save the high cost of web hosting required to test php codes on PC.
+Programming languages like Python, Java, C+, etc. are executed on your own computer but PHP is executed on a web server, a web space, and the final output is sent to your browser.
+A software called Wampserver is used in action to save the high cost of web hosting required to test codes on PC.
 It is compatible and works perfectly in every type of web browsers.

-Some biggest names in world wide web like Facebook and CMS (Content Management System) like WordPress use PHP to execute.
-So, learning to code in php is essential to become a good developer and blogger.
-It will be necessary for you to learn php, maybe today or tomorrow.
+Some influential names in world wide web like Facebook and CMS (Content Management System) like WordPress are built in PHP.
+So, learning to code in PHP has become crucial for a good web developer.

 - Create a forum

 - Gather user information, cookies and data from a form

 - Display plain HTML, CSS, images, PDF, surveys, etc.

 The best part of PHP is that it is made for absolute beginners.
 We don’t need any programming experience to code in PHP.
 However, having some extra knowledge in HTML and CSS is considered useful.

 - Basics of XML Language for absolute beginners

 - The most important 23 terms related to python programming.